Yelena Belova (Marvel Cinematic Universe): Appearances and depictions

+In 2025, Pugh voiced an alternate universe variant of Belova in the Disney+ animated series Marvel Zombies (2025) who sacrifices herself to help the remaining survivors escape a zombified version of Namor.
+In 2026, she appeared in the film Spider-Man: Brand New Day (2026) where she advises Spider-Man about an attack on the Department of Damage Control.
+Characters in the film identify Belova as the new Black Widow.
+Pugh is set to reprise her role in the film Avengers: Doomsday (2026) with the trailer showing Belova fighting the X-Men character Mystique.

 Differences from the comics

 The MCU version of Belova differs from her comic book counterpart in several respects, most notably in having been raised as Romanoff's sister, which is not an aspect of the comic book character, who was instead merely a fellow Red Room student.
 Physically, comic book Belova is relatively tall (5' 7") with blue eyes, while Florence Pugh, portraying Belova in the MCU, is 5' 3" with green eyes.
 An additional story element is that Belova in the MCU first meets Clint Barton while pursuing him in the belief that he killed Romanoff, while in the comics they first meet when Barton pursues Belova to stop her use of extreme methods to hunt down Hydra agents.